 Your claim and your just compensation matter too much not to consult with an experienced car accident attorney who will help ensure that you’re fully compensated for all your incurred damages.
 Your best strategy is to find a lawyer experienced in dealing with car insurance companies who knows how to maximize your recovery.
 When you are injured after a car accident, it is no time to go to battle with an insurance company.
 Allow a dedicated car accident lawyer to protect your rights while you focus on your recovery.

-Pennsylvania has a two-year for bringing a legal claim after an accident, which means you have two years from the date the accident to file a lawsuit.
+Pennsylvania has a two-year statute of limitations for bringing a legal claim after an accident, which means you have two years from the date the accident to file a lawsuit.
 You cannot bring suit after limitations has run, even if your injuries become more serious over time.
 An experienced car accident lawyer helps guide your claim through the process and ensures you don’t miss important deadlines.

 Often people who suffer from whiplash don’t even realize they’ve been injured until a day or longer after the accident.
 Because whiplash injuries have the potential to degrade into something far more serious, they’re worth considering more carefully.
 Whiplash is a soft-tissue injury of the neck caused when your head is whipped back and forth on your neck – like the cracking of a whip.
 Even minor accidents at slower speeds can result in whiplash injuries.
 While such injuries are sometimes immediately apparent, they can also develop and worsen over time.
 Whiplash injuries often lead to considerable pain and to decreased range-of-motion in the neck.
 Moreover, whiplash can be short-lived, but can also become a permanent debilitating condition.
 Even what seems like mild whiplash should not be overlooked as a potentially serious injury.